 - 1 small Romaine or Iceberg lettuce, chopped

 - 4 tomatoes, cut into thick wedges

 - Soak the ham hocks in cold water for 24 hours, changing the water occasionally.

-- Bring to the boil in fresh cold water, then simmer, must simmer not a raging boil or the meat will become tough and stringy, especially the outside 3-4cm.
+- Bring to the boil in fresh cold water, then simmer, It must be a simmer, not a raging boil, or the meat will become tough and stringy, especially the outside 3-4cm.

-- Good tip here, taste the water after simmering for 5 minutes.
-If its salty, tip out the water and start again.
+- A good tip here, taste the water after simmering for 5 minutes.
+If it's salty, tip out the water and start again.
 If not salty, add a little salt and a few peppercorns

-- Then simmer the hocks for 2hours 30 minutes exactly, in plenty of water with bay leaves and black peppercorns.
+- Then simmer the hocks for 2hrs 30 mins exactly, in plenty of water with bay leaves and black peppercorns.

-- When cooked the pan from the stove and leave to cool in the liquor, then chill well in the stock.
+- When cooked, remove the pan from the stove and leave to cool in the liquor, then chill well in the stock.

-- To prepare the hocks, remove from the jelly and wash off under warm water.
+- To prepare the hocks, remove from the jelly and wash them off under warm water.

 - Remove all the skin and gristle, and pull the lobes of meat off the bone.
 Remove most of the fat, and cut the meat into bite sized pieces.

-- In a bowl place the egg yolks, mustard powder, pepper, salt, sugar and vinegar.
+- Place the egg yolks, mustard powder, pepper, salt, sugar, and vinegar in a bowl.

-- Whisk together, then gradually add the vegetable oil until completely emulsified, then check the seasoning and adjust if needed.
-Also add a little water to form a thick but not too thick mayonnaise.
+- Whisk together, gradually add the vegetable oil until completely emulsified, check the seasoning, and adjust if needed.
+Also, add a little water to form a thick but not too thick mayonnaise.

 - Add the sliced shallots, herbs and cooked green lentils.

 - Place in the fridge and leave for overnight if possible.
 Then check the seasoning and adjust with vinegar and stir well.

 - Place some of the dressing into a small pan and add a few pieces of ham hock warm through gently.